lokielse/omnipay-unionpay/README.md

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/lokielse/omnipay-unionpay/issues), or better yet, fork the library and submit a pull request.

+## About Test

+- `WtzTokenGatewayTest` only test request data is received by unionpay gateway with no "6100030" (报文格式错误) error code in response.